Evolutionary Genomics of Sex

 PhD student

-Ezgi has a profound curiosity-driven passion for evolutionary studies and molecular biology research.
-For her PhD project, she is currently working to reveal the intricate mechanisms governing the evolution of sex chromosome dynamics and heterochiasmy in amphibians.
+Ezgi has passion for evolutionary studies and molecular biology research.
+Her PhD research is investigating the mechanisms of extreme heterochiasmy, the exaggerated sexual dimorphism in the recombination landscape in frogs.
 During her master studies at Vrije Universiteit Brussel, she developed a heavy metal detecting E.coli whole-cell biosensor in collaboration with several research institutions.
-She is particularly enthusiastic about interdisciplinary approaches and collaborations, recognizing the profound impact that diverse perspectives can have on scientific discovery.
-In addition to her scientific pursuits, she is a devoted classical music enthusiast.
-You can find her in a concert hall drawing inspiration from the parallels between the classical symphonies and the biological harmonies in nature.
+She is particularly enthusiastic about interdisciplinary approaches and collaborations.

 Stacks Image 262